hazelcast/hazelcast-reference-manual/src/JClouds.md

 `group`|String|Filters instance groups (optional).
 When used with AWS it maps to security group.
 `hz-port`|Int|Port which the hazelcast instance service uses on the cluster member.
 Default value is 5701. (optional) `role-name*`|String|Used for IAM role support specific to AWS (optional, but if defined, no identity or credential should be defined in the configuration).
 `credentialPath*`|String|Used for cloud providers which require an extra JSON or P12 key file.
 This denotes the path of that file.
-Only tested with google compute engine.
-(Required if google-compute engine is used.)
+Only tested with Google Compute Engine.
+(Required if Google Compute Engine is used.)

 #### Configuring Dependencies for jclouds via Maven

 jclouds depends on many libraries internally and `hazelcast-jclouds.jar` does not contain any of them.
-If you want to use jclouds, the recommended way is to use its dependency management tool.
-The following is a simple maven dependency configuration which uses maven assembly plugin to create an uber JAR with the necessary jclouds properties.
+If you want to use jclouds, we recommend that you use its dependency management tool.
+The following is a simple maven dependency configuration that uses the maven assembly plugin to create an uber JAR with the necessary jclouds properties.

 ```xml